Please use the following credit line for images:

 2,600 letters have been recovered in a postmaster’s trunk, containing extensive historical and cultural evidence from 17th-century Europe, BBC History Magazine has revealed.
 600 of them are still sealed shut, and will be read for the first time using the latest advances in x-ray technology.

 The researchers are employing a range of innovative techniques to explore these often complexly folded letters – and to read the unopened letters without breaking their seals.
 Using the latest advances in x-ray technology from the field of dentistry developed by the Apocalypto group including Dr. David Mills, at Queen Mary, the team will read the letters for the first time without damaging this unique archive.
-Dr Nadine Akkerman, from the University of Leiden, says: “Because early modern ink contained iron, incredibly delicate scanning can detect it on the paper.
+Dr Nadine Akkerman, from Leiden University, says: “Because early modern ink contained iron, incredibly delicate scanning can detect it on the paper.
 By scanning each layer of paper in a letter packet, we should be able to piece the letters back like jigsaw puzzles and read them without breaking the seals.”

 Collected by the postmasters of the Dutch city of The Hague – Simon de Brienne and his wife Maria Germain – the letter-writers come from all levels of society, from aristocrats to wandering musicians, women as well as men, each with their own stories to tell.
 Beyond its written information, the trunk is a valuable physical resource, from the wax seals on its seal-skin-covered exterior to the ways the letters were folded.

 Dr David van der Linden, from the University of Groningen, says: “The collection contains unique letters sent between Huguenot family members, evincing the emotional strains of exile and separation.
 These Huguenot letters point to the emotional toll that displacement and migration could take in the early modern period – and still does today.”
-“So many of the concerns expressed in these letters are the same as today: parents worried about their children, wives angry at delinquent husbands,” adds Dr Rebekah Ahrendt, from Yale.
+“So many of the concerns expressed in these letters are the same as today: parents worried about their children, wives angry at delinquent husbands,” adds Dr Rebekah Ahrendt, from Utrecht University.

 The Briennes were at the heart of European communications networks, serving William of Orange both before and after The Glorious Revolution of 1688, which saw William and his wife Mary depose King James II following a successful Dutch invasion of England, Scotland, and Ireland which shocked the world and changed Europe forever.